Sadickachuli/capstone-wastesense/README.md

 ## Description
 WasteSense is a full-stack web application designed to streamline waste management in Ablekuma North.
 It supports three main user roles:
 - **Residents:** Report full bins, view pickup schedules, and receive notifications.
-- **Dispatchers:** Monitor bin status, manage collections, input waste composition, and receive threshold-based notifications.
+- **Dispatchers:** Monitor bin status, manage collections, input waste composition (either manually or by uploading an image for ML analysis), and receive threshold-based notifications.
-- **Recyclers:** Get notified about waste composition, track deliveries, and analyze recycling insights.
+- **Recyclers:** Get notified about waste composition, track deliveries, analyze recycling insights, and view waste forecasts for planning.

-The app integrates a machine learning service for waste composition analysis and supports real-time dashboard updates.
+The app integrates a YOLO-based machine learning model for image-based waste detection (for dispatchers) and a forecasting model (for recyclers) to enable automated, data-driven waste management.
+Real-time dashboard updates and notifications keep all users informed and engaged.

 ---